meet-projects/Y1-Summer-Labs/08. Loops Lab/README.md

     - Make sure to test your program: if you shout BYE three times, but not in a row, you should still be talking to the grandma.
 ### 2) Item Finder

-We'll now make a function that finds items with loops!
+We'll now write code that finds items with loops!

 1. *Define* a new variable, `item`, using `input()`, which represents an item you are looking for.
 Also *define* a variable `items_list`, which represents the list of all the items you have (you do not have to use `input()` for this, but you may if you like!)

 2. Write code to go over each item in `items_list` until it finds the `item` you are searching for!
-    - For example: if you wanted to find your old book from the messy closet, use `item_finder("old book",["laptop","teddy bear", "old clothes", "old book", "sunglasses", "guitar", "cookies"])`, and the function should find `"old book"`!
+    - For example: if you wanted to find your old book from the messy closet, use `item_finder("old book",["laptop","teddy bear", "old clothes", "old book", "sunglasses", "guitar", "cookies"])`, and the code should find `"old book"`!
     - If the item is there, print `[item] is here`.
     - If it's not there, your code should print `[item] is not here`.